Skip to main content

 Your written communications with the insurance company become the record of your claim.
 Learn how to write letters that protect your rights and move your claim forward.

-Xactimate is the software insurance companies use to price your claim.
-Understanding how it works — regional pricing databases, line items, labor settings, and its limitations — is the first step to getting paid fairly.
+Xactimate is the software insurers use to price your claim.
+Regional pricing databases, line items, labor settings, and limitations you need to understand.

 How Your Insurance Payment Is Actually Calculated